Cartrigger/QCXRSupport/README.md

 ## This is the place where the bot gets uploaded to
 This is a clone of the PR [git](https://github.com/Cartrigger/QCXRSupport).

-## Please read before looking at the description.

-This bot is not being actively developed by any main contributors, which means bugs will not be squashed, beware of bugs, though is still accepting Pull Requests.

 ## 🤔 What is this bot?

 QCXRSupport (CraftyVR) is a bot made for